-The first cleaning activity on our move-in cleaning checklist in the kitchen is to clean beneath any movable equipment.
+The first cleaning activity on your move-in cleaning checklist in the kitchen is to clean beneath any movable equipment.
 Typically, this includes the refrigerator and stove.
 Of course, this implies that the previous owners leave these appliances to you.
 Even if they took their appliances with them, they most likely left a less-than-clean environment.

 Why is it necessary to thoroughly clean under the refrigerator?
 It is not only a typical filthy place, but it may also cost you money.
-The accumulation of dust on refrigerator coils might cause the appliance to function inefficiently (aka higher utility bills).
+The accumulation of dirt on refrigerator coils might cause the appliance to function inefficiently (aka higher utility bills).

 Clean Inside of Appliances

 Give your new oven and fridge a good scrub down because you’ll be putting fresh food into your refrigerator once you’re all moved in.
-Here are detailed instructions on how to steam clean an oven, how to deep clean the fridge and alternative methods to cleaning the oven.
+Here are detailed instructions on how to steam clean an oven, how to deep clean the fridge, and alternative methods to cleaning the oven.